thevivek2/payment-apis/README.md

-# Rest Apis using spring boot - Part1
+# Rest Apis using spring boot About Payment

 Run the application\
 ``mvn clean install``\